stockmopar/ninja-connectedbytcp/README.md

 ```

+I have not actually tested the below script.
+It is intended to be a faster way to modify both the nodejs package and the ninja package after having installed all the required modules.
 This is faster when you already have a version installed and connectedbytcp has changed (experimental)

 ```sh
 cd /opt/ninja/drivers